XiekangZhang/everything_about_js/vue_world/README.md

 #### Life cycle hook

 - `created()`: Vue engine triggers after creating the component instance and before mounting it to the DOM element

+#### Two-way binding with v-model

+- one common scenario for two-way binding is the form input synchronization.
+- Binding `v-model` directive to a component's data model will automatically trigger updating the template when the data model changes, and vice versa.